Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Background

 \subsubsection{Activation Functions}

+Activation functions serve as logic gates for recurrent neural networks that computes the hidden states, and include the hyperbolic tangent, long short term memory (LSTM)~\cite{hochreiter1997long}, and gated recurrent unit (GRU)~\cite{cho2014learning}.
+Table~\ref{tab:act_rnn} displays the hyperbolic tangent, LSTM and GRU activation functions.
-To address the vanishing gradients problem associated with learning long-term dependencies in RNNs, LSTMs \cite{hochreiter1997long} and GRUs \cite{cho2014learning} employ a gating mechanism when computing the hidden states.
-Equation~\ref{eq:activation} displays the LSTM and GRU activation functions.

-For LSTMs (Eq.~\ref{eq:activation}, left), note that the input $i$, forget $f$ and hidden $h$ gates are the same equations except with different parameter matrices, which represent gates that are squashed by the sigmoid into vectors between 0 and 1 values.
-Multiplying the vectors determine how much of the other vectors to let into the current input state. $g$ is a candidate hidden state that is computed based on the current input and previous hidden state. $c_t$ serves as the internal memory, which is a combination of the previous memory $c_{t-1}$ multiplied by the input gate, a balance of two extremes of ignoring either the memory or the new hidden state completely.
-Lastly, the hidden state $s_t$ calculated as a combination of the internal memory and the output gate.

-On the other hand, a GRU (Eq.~\ref{eq:activation}, right) has two gates: a reset gate $r$ and an update gate $u$.
-The reset gate $r$ determines how to combine the new input with the previous memory, whereas the update gate $u$ defines how much of the previous memory to keep around.
-If the reset gates were set to 1's and the update gates to 0's, the result would be equivalent to a vanilla RNN.
+To address the vanishing gradients problem associated with learning long-term dependencies in RNNs, LSTMs and GRUs employ a gating mechanism when computing the hidden states.
+For \textit{LSTM}s, note that the input $i$, forget $f$ and hidden $h$ gates are the same equations except with different parameter matrices. $g$ is a hidden state, based on the current input and previous hidden state. $c_t$ serves as the internal memory, which is a combination of the previous memory, $c_{t-1}$, multiplied by the input gate.
+The hidden state, $s_t$, is calculated by multiplying $c_t$ and the output gate.
+On the other hand, a \textit{GRU} employs a reset gate $r$ and an update gate $u$.
+The reset gate $r$ determines how to combine the new input with the previous memory, whereas the update gate $u$ defines how much of the previous memory to retain.
+If the reset gates were set to 1's and the update gates to 0's, this would result in a vanilla RNN.

-The differences between the two approaches to compute hidden units are that GRUs have 2 gates, whereas LSTMs have 3 gates.
+The differences between the approaches to compute hidden units are that GRUs have 2 gates, whereas LSTMs have 3 gates.
 GRUs do not have an internal memory and output gates, compared with LSTM which uses $c$ as its internal memory and $o$ as an output gate.
 The GRU input and forget gates are coupled by an update gate $z$, and the reset gate $r$ is applied directly to the previous hidden state.
-Also, there is no 2nd non-linearity in GRUs, compared to LSTMs which uses two hyperbolic tangents.
+Also, GRUs do not have a 2nd non-linearity operation, compared to LSTMs, which uses two hyperbolic tangents.